thorsten/phpMyFAQ/SECURITY.md

 Please act in good faith towards our users’ privacy and data during your disclosure.
 We won’t take legal action against you or administrative action against your account if you act accordingly: White hat researchers are always appreciated.

+Copyright © 2001-2022 Thorsten Rinne and the phpMyFAQ Team